Fernando Codá Marques: Honours

-He was an invited speaker at the International Congress of Mathematicians (ICM) of 2010 in Hyderabad (on "Scalar curvature, conformal geometry, and the Ricci flow with surgery"), and a plenary speaker at the ICM of 2014 in Seoul (on "Minimal surfaces – variational theory and applications").
+Codá Marques was an invited speaker at the International Congress of Mathematicians (ICM) of 2010 in Hyderabad (on "Scalar curvature, conformal geometry, and the Ricci flow with surgery"), and a plenary speaker at the ICM of 2014 in Seoul (on "Minimal surfaces – variational theory and applications").

-He received the TWAS Prize in 2012.
+Codá Marques received the TWAS Prize in 2012.

-He was awarded the ICTP Ramanujan Prize in 2012, "in recognition of his several outstanding contributions to differential geometry".
+Codá Marques was awarded the ICTP Ramanujan Prize in 2012, "in recognition of his several outstanding contributions to differential geometry".

-In 2014 he gave the Łojasiewicz Lecture (on "The min-max theory of minimal surfaces and applications") at the Jagiellonian University in Kraków.
+In 2014, he gave the Łojasiewicz Lecture (on "The min-max theory of minimal surfaces and applications") at the Jagiellonian University in Kraków.
 He is a full member of the Brazilian Academy of Sciences since 2014.

-He shared the 2016 Oswald Veblen Prize in Geometry with André Neves, "for their remarkable work on variational problems in differential geometry [including] the proof of the Willmore conjecture.".
+Codá Marques shared the 2016 Oswald Veblen Prize in Geometry with André Neves, "for their remarkable work on variational problems in differential geometry [including] the proof of the Willmore conjecture.".
 He was elected to the 2018 class of fellows of the American Mathematical Society.

-He is a distinguished visiting professor of mathematics at the Institute for Advanced Study.
+Codá Marques is a distinguished visiting professor of mathematics at the Institute for Advanced Study.
 He sits on the editorial board of the journal Annals of Mathematics.

-In 2020 he received a Simons Investigator Award.
+In 2020, he received a Simons Investigator Award.
 The citation reads: "His recent work, in collaboration with André Neves, developed a full Morse theory for the area functional in closed Riemannian manifolds.
 The ideas introduced by them have revitalized the subject, leading to the discovery that closed minimal surfaces are ubiquitous in these spaces."

-In 2021 he was awarded the Fermat Prize, "for major advances obtained with André Neves on geometric applications of the calculus of variations".
+In 2021, he was awarded the Fermat Prize, "for major advances obtained with André Neves on geometric applications of the calculus of variations".

+In 2023, he received the Frontiers of Science Award.

 Personal life

 He is married to mathematician Ana Maria Menezes de Jesus.
-She was a student of Harold Rosenberg at IMPA, and is currently an instructor of mathematics at Princeton University.
-Codá Marques and Menezes have a son named Pedro and a daughter named Luisa.
+She was a student of Harold Rosenberg at IMPA, and is currently a research scholar of mathematics at Princeton University.
+Codá Marques and Menezes have two children, a son and a daughter.